 First, a quick refresher on week #4 of your population genetics class.
 One of the assumptions of Hardy-Weinberg equilibrium is that population size is effectively infinite.
 If that assumption is met (together with all the other ones) gene frequencies will not change.
-But if the population is small, gene frequencies will change by sampling error, for the same reason that if I flip a fair coin twice, there a 50% chance of that either the head will not be represented, or the tail.
+But if the population is small, gene frequencies will change by sampling error, for the same reason that if I flip a fair coin three times, there is a 25% chance of all heads or all tails.
 That phenomenon is called “genetic drift.”

 So, suppose we were standing on the edge of a huge field of peas, say 100,000 plants, polymorphic at the seed color locus – green and yellow – meeting all the Hardy-Weinberg assumptions (no selection, no migration, random mating and all that, Note 1).
 And suppose we sampled 100 plants, and shucked a bunch of pods, and estimated the frequencies of the green and yellow genes in the remaining 99,900.
 And then we waited a year, let all 99,900 plants reproduce, cover the field with a new generation, and sampled another 100.
 And we didn’t obtain exactly the same gene frequencies in year 2 that we did in year 1.

 Much of the reason that the year-2 gene frequencies didn’t match the year-1 frequencies would certainly be our own sampling error – that we sampled a finite number from year 1 and a finite number from year 2.
 But part of that allele frequency variance (new term) might also be due to the sampling error of the peas themselves – only a finite number of peas reproduced to yield the year-2 population.
 Might we have been wrong about that 99,900 estimate?
 Maybe, effectively, there weren’t 100,000 peas in the field at all?